Aleppo offensive (August–September 2016): Rebel lines collapse

 On 5 September, rebel frontlines in southern Aleppo collapsed, with pro-government forces overrunning three villages, three hills, two factories, two storage facilities, an Air Defense Base and a quarry.
 The rebels had also reportedly retreated from the 1070 projects and the Al-Hikma school.
 However, later, it was reported fighting continued at the 1070 projects, where there were contradictory reports who held most of the district.

 On 6 September, pro-government forces attacked the Ramouseh district, reportedly capturing the Ramouseh Oven and Al-Dabaghat Plant.
 They also conducted an assault near the town of Khan Touman, capturing the Khan Touman Ammunition depots and some points in outskirts of the town.
 Over the next two days, the Syrian Army captured the whole Ramouseh district, reopening the Ramouseh Road to supply government-held western Aleppo by 9 September.
 Meanwhile, an air strike was conducted on a high-level meeting of Army of Conquest top commanders near Aleppo, killing several Jabhat Fateh al-Sham leaders, most prominently Abu Hajer Al-Homsi, chief military commander of the group.
 The rebels initially accused the United States of conducting the strike, but this was denied by the Pentagon and subsequently Russia took responsibility.

 On 10–11 September, the Syrian Army and its allies continued to advance in the 1070 Al-Hamdaniyah Housing Project and the Al-‘Amariyah District.
 They also continued to target the Hikmah School.

 On 11 September, airstrikes interrupted Eid al-Adha celebrations in rebel-held areas of Aleppo and Idlib.
-US and Russian officials negotiated a ceasefire hours prior, which was to go into effect later the following day at sundown.
+US and Russian officials negotiated ceasefire hours prior, which was to go into effect later the following day at sundown.